skypjack/entt/docs/md/signal.md

 free functions and members provided along with an instance on which to invoke them.<br/>
 It does not claim to be a drop-in replacement for an `std::function`, so do not expect to use it whenever an `std::function` fits well.
-However, it can be used to send opaque delegates around to be used to invoke functions as needed.
+That said, it's most likely even a better fit than an `std::function` in a lot of cases, so expect to use it quite a lot anyway.

 The interface is trivial.
 It offers a default constructor to create empty
 delegates: